 The Atlas of Biological Work app framework is for easy data entry and mapping of observations of landscape function such as water infiltration, biomass production or yield, soil tests including soil carbon, soil health indicators, and soil cover.

-This framework is specifically designed to help communities, land managers, and regions organize their assets and resources (people, their creativity, innovation, and land stewardship, the work they've done, possibilities they've realized, programs and funding, data) toward a shared, evidence-based intelligence on soil health and watershed function, especially change over time.
+This framework is designed to help land managers, communities, and regions organize their assets and resources (people, their creativity, innovation, and land stewardship, the work they've done, possibilities they've realized, programs and funding, data) toward a shared, evidence-based intelligence on soil health and watershed function, especially change over time.
 It's hard to take responsibility for these functions if we can't see them, or share our observations.

-What it is not: Prediction, forecasting, theory, advocacy of particular practices, problem-oriented fixes, or accumulation of information without a context of action or responsibility.
+What it is not: Prediction, forecasting, modeling, theory, advocacy of particular practices, problem-oriented fixes, or accumulation of information without a context of action or responsibility.

 As our challenges with soil function grow, along with awareness of them and the possibilities for overcoming them, we need to see where we are and where we're going.
 It's like the weather, or sports or politics even, and it could be reported similarly.
 If weather data were kept private, we could gain little sense of how events are connected, what changes are occurring, or when we might choose to cut hay, shear sheep, plan an outing, or let water out of the reservoir.